o-yuksel/o-yuksel.github.io/_pages/about.md

 projects: true #
 ---

-My passion for exploring nature and understanding my place within it drives me as a dedicated scientist..
+Welcome!
+I'm Özgür, an M.Sc. graduate in Biotechnology from Yeditepe University, Istanbul.
+My passion for exploring nature and understanding my place within it drives me as a dedicated scientist.
+I am committed to expanding my knowledge with the goal of elucidating the fundamental factors driving evolution and developing mathematical models that accurately capture these mechanisms.